satellite-image-deep-learning/techniques/README.md

 * [gdal-segment](https://github.com/cbalint13/gdal-segment) -> implements various segmentation algorithms over raster images
 * [aws-gdal-robot](https://github.com/mblackgeo/aws-gdal-robot) -> A proof of concept implementation of running GDAL based jobs using AWS S3/Lambda/Batch
 * [gdal2tiles](https://github.com/tehamalab/gdal2tiles) -> A python library for generating map tiles based on gdal2tiles.py from GDAL project
+* [gdal3.js](https://github.com/bugra9/gdal3.js) -> Convert raster and vector geospatial data to various formats and coordinate systems entirely in the browser

 ## Cloud Optimised GeoTiff (COG)
 A Cloud Optimized GeoTIFF (COG) is a regular GeoTIFF that supports HTTP range requests, enabling downloading of specific tiles rather than the full file.
 COG generally work normally in GIS software such as QGIS, but are larger than regular GeoTIFFs